Continue to the content

 IIIF in a really tiny nutshell

-• Applied by a growing number of institutions worldwide, for instance BnF, Vatican Library, British Library, Getty Museum, University Libraries of Ghent/Leuven/Antwerp, Bruges Public Library.
+• Applied by a growing number of institutions worldwide, for instance BnF, Vatican Library, Getty Museum, University Libraries of Ghent/Cambridge/Hongkong/São Paulo/Lagos, the Smithsonian, and the French National Archives.
+Check out the community map of IIIF implementations.

 Some benefits of IIIF for end-users